mealaud/mealaud.github.io/content/about-me/index.md

 * [Logang Bigslap](https://loganhyslop.github.io/) - Logan is mega cool and mega cracked.
 We met his freshman year (my sorta junior year).
 He actually does math (good stuff at that).
 B)

-* [Andrea Borkhermerfererger](https://www.math.lsu.edu/~abour99/) - Andrea is a big ol' math nerd and are very cool, but never talk to them after they've had mac'n'cheese. _shudders_
+* [Andrea Borkhermerfererger](https://www.math.lsu.edu/~abour99/) - Andrea is a big ol' math nerd and is very cool, but never talk to them after they've had mac'n'cheese. _shudders_